The following academic scholarships and grants are awarded at the time of admission to the University.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-This grant is for undergraduate students with exceptional financial need.
+This grant is for undergraduate students with exceptional financial needs.
 An FSEOG also does not have to be paid back.

 Federal Work-Study Program